jibingl/CCNA-CCNP/VLAN.md

 # Virtual LAN
-\- Limiting broadcast domains in layer2/switched lan.
+\- Limiting broadcast domains in layer2/switched LAN.
-\- Important to know the distinctions between _vlan_ and _SVI_.
+\- Important to know the distinctions between _VLAN_ and _SVI_.
+\- VLAN configuration is locally significant.
+It means VLAN config on one switch does not have to match another switch connected to it.

 ## 802.1Q
 **802.1Q** is one of two trunking ptotocol, the other one is ISL (Cisco property).